WICG/attribution-reporting-api/flexible_event_config.md

   "max_event_level_reports": <int>,

   // Optional.
 Represents a series of time windows, starting at start_time.
-  // Reports for this source will be delivered an hour after the end of each window.
+  // Reports for this source will be delivered after the end of each window.
   // Time is encoded as seconds after source registration.
   // If event_report_windows is omitted, will use the default windows.
   // This field is mutually exclusive with the existing `event_report_window` field.